Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: Characteristic times for transmission and reflection

-Fig.~\ref{fig:TIME} obtained for the 'opaque' rectangular barrier shows the results of tracing the CM's position of the wave packet $\psi_{tr}(x,t)$; $a=200nm$, $b=215nm$, $V_0=0.2 eV$, $(\hbar k_0)^2/2m=0.05eV$ and $l_0=10nm$.
+Fig.~\ref{fig.5} obtained for the 'opaque' rectangular barrier shows the results of tracing the CM's position of the wave packet $\psi_{tr}(x,t)$; $a=200nm$, $b=215nm$, $V_0=0.2 eV$, $(\hbar k_0)^2/2m=0.05eV$ and $l_0=10nm$.

-As is seen, in the asymptotically remote regions the CM's velocity coincides with $\hbar k_0/m$.
-However, the CM's velocity in the barrier region (see the almost flat part of the curve) is much smaller than the one in the asymptotically remote regions where the wave packet moves freely.
-That is, the group-velocity concept justifies the effect of retardation of the to-be-transmitted wave packet in the barrier region, which was predicted by the flow-velocity concept in the opaque limit.
-Note that in the case considered the wave packet $\psi_{tr}(x,t)$ is wider than the barrier.
-So that when the CM of this packet moves in the barrier region its front and tail parts are located beyond this region.
-In this case the main harmonics $k_0$ dominates in the barrier region and, thus, its interaction at the midpoint $x_c$ with subharmonics is negligible; as a consequence, at this stage this point does not influence the norm $\textbf{T}$ and the CM's position (see also Section \ref{f1}).
+As is seen, at the asymptotically large distances from the barrier the velocity of the CM of $\psi_{tr}(x,t)$ is equal to $\hbar k_0/m$.
+However, in the barrier region (see the almost flat part of the curve) the CM's velocity, like the flow velocity, is much smaller than $\hbar k_0/m$.
+That is, the group-velocity concept justifies the effect of retardation of the to-be-transmitted wave packet in the barrier region, which was predicted in the opaque limit on the basis of the flow-velocity concept.
+Note that in the case under consideration the wave packet $\psi_{tr}(x,t)$ is much wider than the barrier.
+So that, when the CM of this packet is moving within the barrier region, its front and tail fronts are moving outside this region.
+In this case, the main harmonic $\psi_{tr}(x;k_0)$ dominates in the barrier region and, thus, its interaction at the midpoint $x_c$ with subharmonics is negligible.
+As a consequence, at this stage, this point does not influence the norm of the wave packet $\psi_{tr}(x,t)$ and the velocity of its CM (see also Section \ref{separ}).

-However, its influence is essential, even for this narrow in $k$ space wave packet, when the wave-packet's front and tail parts cross this point.
-Namely, when its {\it front} part crosses the midpoint of the region of the opaque rectangular barrier this point serves as a source of particles.
-This results in accelerating the CM of the wave packet, without accelerating the particles of the corresponding subensemble.
-In contrast, when the tail part of the packet crosses this point, then it serves as a 'sink' for this subensemble.
-And, since the main body of the packet is now to the right of the point, the disappearance of particles in the point $x_c$ leads again to accelerating the CM of the packet (and again, without accelerating the particles).
-As a result, the group transmission time to describe the CM's dynamics in the interval $[0,b+L]$ proves to be "anomalously" short.
+However, its influence is essential when the front or tail part of this narrow (in $k$ space) wave packet crosses this point.
+Namely, when its {\it front} part crosses the midpoint of the region of the {\it opaque} rectangular barrier, this point serves as a (hidden) source of particles.
+This results in accelerating the CM of the wave packet, what has nothing to do with the average velocity of transmitted particles.
+On the contrary, when the tail part of the packet crosses this point, then this point serves as a 'sink' for this subensemble.
+And, since the main body of the packet is located at this stage to the right of the point, this effect leads again to accelerating the CM of the packet (what, again, has nothing to do with the average velocity of transmitted particles).
+As a result, the group time to describe the CM's transmission dynamics in the interval $[0,b+L]$ proves to be anomalously short in the opaque limit.

 The transmission and reflection group times for this asymptotically large interval can be defined as follows.
 Let $t^{tr}_{depart}$ and $t^{tr}_{arrive}$ be such instants of time that

 Then the transmission time $\Delta t_{tr}$ for this interval can be defined as the difference $t^{tr}_{arrive}- t^{tr}_{depart}$.